Updated: Apr 11

 Pour the batter into the tin and arrange the rhubarbs in a creative pattern - remember it's your time to shine when you serve this cake up!

-Turn the cake tin two times during the baking time to ensure even baking.
+Rotate the cake tin two times during the baking time to ensure even baking.

 The cake is done when it doesn't wobble and a toothpick comes out clean when inserted.